-The USB (Universal Serial Bus) subsystem provides services and device drivers, which support the access to USB 2.0 and USB 3.0 (on the Raspberry Pi 4 only) devices.
-Essentially, this concerns drivers for the DWHCI OTG USB controller of the Raspberry Pi 1-3 and Zero (host mode only) and the xHCI USB controller(s) of the Raspberry Pi 4 (400 and Compute Module 4 too), USB device class drivers, some vendor specific USB device drivers and support classes for all these drivers.
+The USB (Universal Serial Bus) subsystem provides services and device drivers, which support the access to USB 2.0 and USB 3.0 (on the Raspberry Pi 4 and 5 only) devices.
+Essentially, this concerns drivers for the DWHCI OTG USB controller of the Raspberry Pi 1-3 and Zero (host and gadget mode) and the xHCI USB controller(s) of the Raspberry Pi 4, 400, 5 and Compute Module 4 (host mode only), USB device class drivers, some vendor specific USB device drivers and support classes for all these drivers.